Code of Ethics

 Without limiting the generality of the foregoing, you are prohibited from working for, or conducting any outside business with our competitors unless we determine in advance that your participation will not harm the Company.

-Employees are required to obtain approval from the Human Resources Department of any outside employment or consulting engagement, including the employer's name and expected work hours.
+Employees are required to obtain approval from both the Legal Department andt Human Resources Department of any outside employment or consulting engagement, including the employer's name and expected work hours.

 You (and your immediate family members; namely, spouses and family living in the same household) are prohibited from having any ownership interest in, or owning property with, any of our competitors (or their respective officers or employees) unless we determine in advance that your interest will not conflict with your obligations to us.
 These restrictions do not apply to ownership of equity securities of a publicly-traded entity if such ownership is less than one percent (1%) of the outstanding equity securities of that entity, except in the case of an investment that is so large either in absolute dollars or percentage of the individual's total investment portfolio that it could create the appearance of a conflict of interest.